Kimberley Council votes for additional protection for elk calving grounds within city limits - Kimberley Daily Bulletin

 The motion was supported by Emily Chow, Wildlife Biologist for the Ministry of Forests, Lands, Natural Resource Operations and Rural Development and by Canfor.

-The calving grounds are surrounded by highly used recreation areas, says count.
+The calving grounds are surrounded by highly used recreation areas, says Coun.
 Darryl Oakley, who brought the motion to Council.

 The parcel of land is north of the Kimberley Nature Park, west of the Nordic Club and south of the Kimberley Alpine Resort.